-IF THEN ACTION ASSIGNMENT PRIORITY Pregnancy occurs after Submit request for Placed on Placed on occupancy of quarters and additional bedroom waiting list secondary the additional child and expected delivery effective date of waiting list qualifies family for date of child. approval by - additional bedroom Housing Officer Dependents are acquired Submit "new" housing Placed on Placed on through adoption, death, application as of date waiting list secondary legal means (e.g., parents of approval of effective date of waiting list declared dependents, etc.) dependency.
-Submit receipt of - documents stating approved dependency. application Dependents from previous Submit "new" housing Placed on Placed on marriages were residing application as of date waiting list secondary with previous spouse, but of arrival of effective date of waiting list children relocated with dependents.
-Submit receipt of - member (more than 183 full documents stating approved days per year) custody. application If medical conditions or Register as a special Placed on Placed on special needs occur (other needs case with the waiting list primary waiting than routine conditions HSWL Field Office effective date of list including pregnancy) Alameda staff.
-When approval by the approved, submit Housing Officer relocation request If dependent children reach Submit a request for Placed on Placed on age to be eligible for own additional bedroom. waiting list secondary room Relocation is not effective date of waiting list generally authorized receipt of before 12 months in approved the assigned unit application Member accepted quarters Submit a request for Placed on Placed on which are less than additional bedroom. waiting list secondary minimum size for family Relocation is not effective date of waiting list makeup (e.g., four bedroom generally authorized receipt of qualified upon PCS arrival, before 12 months in approved but accepts three bedroom the assigned unit application unit)
+IF THEN ACTION ASSIGNMENT PRIORITY Pregnancy occurs after Submit request for Placed on Placed on occupancy of quarters and additional bedroom waiting list secondary the additional child and expected delivery effective date of waiting list qualifies family for date of child. approval by additional bedroom Housing Officer Dependents are acquired Submit "new" housing Placed on Placed on through adoption, death, application as of date waiting list secondary legal means (e.g., parents of approval of effective date of waiting list declared dependents, etc.) dependency.
+Submit receipt of documents stating approved dependency. application Dependents from previous Submit "new" housing Placed on Placed on marriages were residing application as of date waiting list secondary with previous spouse, but of arrival of effective date of waiting list children relocated with dependents.
+Submit receipt of member (more than 183 full documents stating approved days per year) custody. application

+If medical conditions or special needs occur (other than routine conditions including pregnancy) Register as a special needs case with the HSWL Field Office Alameda staff.
+When approved, submit relocation request Placed on waiting list effective date of approval by the Housing Officer Placed on primary waiting list If dependent children reach age to be eligible for own room Submit a request for additional bedroom.
+Relocation is not generally authorized before 12 months in the assigned unit Placed on waiting list effective date of receipt of approved application Placed on secondary waiting list Member accepted quarters which are less than minimum size for family makeup (e.g., four bedroom qualified upon PCS arrival, but accepts three bedroom unit) Submit a request for additional bedroom.
+Relocation is not generally authorized before 12 months in the assigned unit Placed on waiting list effective date of receipt of approved application Placed on secondary waiting list Any other reason such as personal convenience (desire carport, better location, etc.) Relocation is not generally authorized.
+N/A N/A